Address: 331 Smith Street (Map)

 It turns out that a successor would not be needed.
 In a single paragraph story in the Free Press on May 5, 1915, it was reported that creditors had stepped in the week before and tried to attract additional investors or new buyers.
 There were none to be found, so it was agreed that the hotel would cease operations immediately.
 (A news story five years later noted that only one payment had ever been made on the building's $350,000 mortgage.)

 The creditors tried to salvage what they could by selling off the building's furnishings at pennies on the dollar.
-A sign of how bad things likely were for the hotel: some of the bedroom suites were advertized as "never been used".
+A sign of how bad things likely were for the hotel: some of the bedroom suites were advertised as "never been used".

-The war may have been the final nail in the coffin for the Olympia, but it was also its salvation for the creditor, (the Great West Securities Co.).
+The war may have been the final nail in the coffin for the Olympia, but it was also its salvation for the creditor (the Great West Securities Co.).
 The federal government was desperately seeking space to house soldiers who came to Winnipeg from across the region.
-The Olympia, with its large rooms, dining facilities, meeting space and close proximity to both train stations, was a perfect fit.
+The Olympia, with its large rooms, dining facilities, meeting space and its close proximity to both train stations, was a perfect fit.

 Many young, single soldiers gave up their apartments when they enlisted.
 As a result, dozens of war dead list "The Olympia Hotel" as their final address.